 Energy Advisors also conduct combustion safety testing on heating equipment to ensure that it is operating efficiently and removing exhaust from the house.
 Combustion air is needed by heating systems that create heat by burning fuel including oil, gas and wood.
 This air is provided by ducts connected to the outdoors or by indoor air and unintentional air leaks.
 Because of the reliance on air leakage for combustion air in many homes, combustion safety tests are done before and after air sealing projects.

-Infrared or thermal cameras allow trained users to see the temperature of any surface and identify weak points in the thermal envelope of your home such as missing insulation in wall cavities.
+Infrared or thermal cameras allow trained users to see the temperature of any surface and identify upgrade opportunities in your home such as missing insulation in wall cavities.

 Indoor Health and Safety

-Your Energy Advisor might also recommend projects to reduce moisture or improve indoor air quality as part of your energy savings plan.
+Your Energy Advisor might also recommend projects to reduce moisture or improve indoor air quality.
 Health and safety projects will not necessarily save you money, but they often are needed to eliminate potential hazards, as well as improve the comfort and longevity of the home.
 Health and safety measures can be incorporated into Efficiency Maine loans.

 After conducting testing and reviewing conditions of various aspects of your home, the Energy Advisor will provide you with recommendations to make your home more efficient and comfortable.
 Some advisors provide extensive reports and computer modeling of your home while others may only provide a checklist of the most important items to address.
 Be sure to ask the advisor about the services they offer and what they charge for different levels of assessment and analysis.
 Contrary to popular belief, energy assessments can be conducted year round.
 There’s no reason to wait for the right time of year for an energy assessment, but your Energy Advisor may recommend a few things to prepare your home for these diagnostic tests such as making the attic hatch accessible and leaving wood and pellet stoves unlit.